Certificate in Humanitarian and Compassionate Considerations Class

 Online

-Schedule: Webinars will be held Wednesdays from 5:00 to 7:00 pm PST
+Schedule: Webinars are held Wednesdays from 5:00 to 7:00 pm PT

 Gain a Comprehensive Understanding:

-The Certificate Course delves into various aspects of H&C applications, equipping you with in-depth knowledge of:
+The course delves into various aspects of H&C applications, equipping you with in-depth knowledge of:

 • Section 25 Criteria: Explore the factors considered when assessing the “best interests of the child” and “public policy considerations.”